Frequently Asked Questions – FAQs

 This eventually led to an investigation into the role of symbolic thought as manifested within various religious or spiritual traditions.
 Spirituality often involves symbolically coming to terms with, and seeking meaning within, the deepest truths, mysteries, and ideals of human existence.
 Formalized religion involves the formal codification of the symbolic framework of spirituality, by some external authority such as a priest, rabbi, book, or the like.
 There is nothing wrong with formalized spiritual symbolic codification, per se: the problem, however, arises when such codification proceeds non-empiricorationally.
 A fairly high degree of non-empiricorationality is unavoidable in the case of essentially all traditional formalized religions, due to the non-empiricorational nature of human understanding at the time when the beliefs of such religions were codified.
 This non-empiricorationality was further magnified over time as various human religious authorities (such as priests, rabbis, etc.) promulgated additional non-empiricorational beliefs intended to increase their own political power and financial wealth, or the power and wealth of the religious organizations they represented.

 Nonetheless, even while traditional religions certainly do contain a high degree of non-empiricorationality, they obviously must also contain at least some degree of both empiricorationality and perceived (and even some real) value for their adherents, or they would have no adherents at all.
 The empiricorational integration of psychology led the Scionics Institute to recognize the many significant empiricorational and beneficial symbols often deeply hidden within various traditional religious frameworks.
-This has already led to the inception of Scio-Judaism and Scio-Christianity (in addition to the Scio-Buddhism which the Institute had already developed) and will ultimately lead to the creation of other forms of Scio-Spirituality, each of which can be viewed as a particular manifestation of a more generally or universally applicable Scionism.
+This has led to the inception of Scio-Spirituality, a wide-scope universally applicable empiricorational approach which is coexistent with Scionics itself.
 (The Scio-Buddhism mentioned earlier was developed before psychology became integrated into Scionics.
-This is because the empiricorational core of Buddhism isn’t really that obscure in the first place; recognizing it therefore did not require significant psychological analysis or insight.)
+The empiricorational core of Buddhism isn’t really that obscure in the first place; recognizing it therefore did not require significant psychological analysis or insight.
+Scio-Buddhism is ultimately going to be subsumed within the much broader Scio-Spirituality.)

 One can be fully committed to empiricorationalism and Scionics without necessarily embracing any particular Scio-Spiritual path.
 This should proceed according to one’s own empiricorational authority, and the value which the individual derives from that path.
 The entire symbolic framework encompassing all Scio-Spirituality is actually available from within Scionics itself, without necessitating any overt Scio-Spiritual practice.
 The Scio-Spiritual practices are available to all but required of none.